Rellotscrewdriver/STPM/ReadMe.md

 ```
 target_link_libraries(${PROJECT_NAME} PRIVATE <library_linkers>)
 ```
-**NOTE:** the linker name will be different for each library you trying to add so make sure to read their documentation on how to link their libraries through CMake
+**NOTE:** the linker name will be different for each library you trying to add so make sure to read their documentation on how to link their libraries through CMake or just see the `project(name)` in their CMakeLists.txt and put the `name` in the linker

-##  Contributions

-We explicitly welcome outside contributors. you can read our <a href="https://github.com/Rellotscrewdriver/my-project-template/blob/master/CODE_OF_CONDUCT.md">CODE_OF_CONDUCT</a> for rules</br>
-and <a href="https://github.com/Rellotscrewdriver/my-project-template/blob/master/CONTRIBUTING.md">CONTRIBUTING</a> for contribution guidelines and coding style

-## COPYRIGHT
+# COPYRIGHT

 this project is free to use and distribute as long as you don't claim that you wrote the original software. crediting of this project is required when it is modified and/or distributed. goto <a href="https://github.com/Rellotscrewdriver/my-project-template/blob/master/LICENSE">LICENSE</a> for more details